 2) A brief history of Digital Twins

-The origins of digital twins can be traced back to the Apollo space program in the 1960s when engineers used digital models to simulate conditions on the moon’s surface.
+Digital Twin Origin: the origins of digital twins can be traced back to the Apollo space program in the 1960s when engineers used digital models to simulate conditions on the moon’s surface.

 Since then, digital twins have been used in many industries, including Healthcare, automotive manufacturing, and oil and gas exploration.